 Enlist a Team

 Organizing your garage is not a one-person job.
 You’ll be moving a lot of things around and may need help with heavier items.
 Enlist your partner, your roommates, your friends, or all of the above to tackle this job more quickly.
-When you put your plan together, make sure to include how many people you’ll have helping so you can give them jobs throughout the process to continue working efficiently.
+When you put your plan together, make sure to factor in the number of people helping so you can give them jobs throughout the process to continue working efficiently.

 Take Everything Out

 Now that you have a plan and a team, it’s time to get started.
 Start by removing everything from your garage.
 You don’t have to start organizing yet, but if you have an idea of what categories you’ll be organizing things into, you may decide to start putting things into piles on your driveway.
 The main goal is to get everything out of the garage so you can clean.